 2. Create clear objectives for the campaign

-Identify what you want to achieve by telephoning prospective clients.
+Identify what you want to achieve by calling prospective clients.
 Are you interested in making appointments, developing brand awareness or making direct sales over the telephone?
 Once you have decided on your key objectives you can structure the campaign and set realistic goals and targets.

 3. Listen to outgoing telephone calls for quality assurance